How come that most people who set themselves a new year’s resolution at the beginning of the year, fail to achieve their goals?

 One major part that is missing here is the milestones that you set for yourself between the now and your end goal.

-Whether your end goal is to lose 10 pounds of weight or to make a certain amount of money with your online side hustle by the end of the year you are going to reach both of these goals only step by step.
+Whether your end goal is to lose 10 pounds of weight or to make a certain amount of money with your online business by the end of the year you are going to achieve both of these goals only step by step.

-You won’t lose 10 pounds within a day and you also won’t make thousands of dollars within a day when your current state might be that you don’t even have an online side hustle yet.
+You won’t lose 10 pounds within a day and you also won’t make thousands of dollars within a day when your current state might be that you don’t even have an online business yet.

 When you go from not having a business to thinking about creating a thriving business you’ll immediately feel overwhelmed.